G-A-Martin/cs344/Project/README.md

 ### Code Modules Required:
+- Recommended to use: Python 3.7 for best results
 - TensorFlow 1.14 - this is requires this version of TensorFlow to work.
 - Numpy - latest version
 - Pickle - latest version